calaba/octave-3.8.2-enable-64-ubuntu-14.04/README.md

 GitHub-Repo: calaba / octave-3.8.2-enable-64-ubuntu-14.04
 =========================================================

-Octave 3.8.2 source code compiled with "--enable-64" flag (experimental switch to enable 64bit indexing of memory objects) on x64 (64-bit) Ubuntu Linux Desktop 14.04 / 14.04.1 / 14.10 LTS.
-Successfull compilation and tests required some of the by Octave used libraries (BLAS, LAPACK, SuiteSparse, ...) to be re-compiled with 64bit indexing as well.
+Octave 3.8.2 source code compiled with "--enable-64" flag (experimental switch to enable 64-bit indexing of memory objects) on x64 (64-bit) Ubuntu Linux Desktop 14.04 / 14.04.1 / 14.10 LTS.
+Successfull compilation and tests require some of the  libraries (BLAS, LAPACK, SuiteSparse, ARPACK, GLPK, ...) used by Octave to be re-compiled with 64-bit indexing support as well.

 What are we trying to address by enabling 64-bit index enablement: